About Thorney How

 Thorney How was acquired by the Youth Hostel Association (YHA) in the 1930’s and has the distinction of being the first property that the YHA fully owned.

 Thorney How remained in the ownership of the YHA as a working youth hostel for nearly 80 years until 2011.
-The YHA made further changes to the property by converting the barn into a dining room, adding shower and toilet facilities, building an extended reception area.
+During their ownership the YHA made changes to the property by converting the barn into a dining room, adding shower and toilet facilities, building an extended reception area.

-Thorney How was sold by the YHA in February 2011, reopening as an Independent Hostel at Easter 2011.
+Thorney How was sold by the YHA in February 2011, it was reopened as a family run Independent Hostel at Easter 2011.